 The temple is open from 7 am – 7 pm.
 Bear in mind the temple isn’t reachable in high tide, so check out the tide times before your visit and plan accordingly.
 Regardless of the tides, it’s still worth the view.

 Many of the bars in Canggu have Happy Hour.
 Just walk along the streets or the beach, and look out for the signs.
-Here are our five favourite happy hours in Canggu.
+Here are some of our favourite happy hours in Canggu.

 Sand Bar is right on the beach.
 It’s a great place to sit on a picnic bench or beanbag and relax or watch the sunset.
 Happy Hours run for three hours, from 4 pm – 7 pm.
 You can get three beers for 50k IDR or three select cocktails for 100k IDR.
 The options are usually Mojito, Cuba Libre, or Vodka Soda.